 1.Focus on the things you can control.
 The more you focus on things out of your control, the less motivated you’ll feel.
 When you focus completely on things you can control, you’ll realize that you can quickly and easily change your situation.
 Every day, focus on the things right in front of you.
 Don’t waste your time or energy on things out of your control.

 2. Constantly remember your purpose.
 Why are you pursuing a goal or dream in the first place?
-What is the big, audacious purpose that motivated you to embark on the journey?
+What is the big, audacious purpose that motivated you to embark on the journey (see also our article on the journey metaphor) (see also our article on the journey metaphor) (see also our article on the journey metaphor)?
 More time with your family?
 More money?
 Getting the dream job?
 To keep your motivation high, constantly keep your purpose in front of you.

 3. Celebrate the small wins.
 It’s important to keep the big picture in front of you, but it’s also crucial to celebrate the small wins.
 Remember, you climb a ladder one rung at a time.
 You’re reaching your goal one step at a time.
 Celebrating the small wins will allow you to see the progress you’re making and increase your motivation levels.